 In a concise manner, this guide explains the general theory behind sheet resistance, its applications, how it can be measured using a four-point probe, and how geometric correction factors are determined and applied.

 At the end of the guide, the derivation of the four-point probe sheet resistance equation from first principles is shown - further explaining how the four-point probe measurement works.

 Author: Chris Bracher

-Chris joined Ossila in 2016 after completing a PhD in polymer & perovskite solar cells at the University of Sheffield.
-During his PhD, he gained expertise in photovoltaic device fabrication and characterisation, thin-film solution processing, & the construction of automated testing systems.
-Formerly part of the OFET & 2D materials teams at Ossila, he now focuses on the development of new test and measurement systems, with an emphasis on software.
+Chris joined Ossila in 2016 after completing a PhD in polymer and perovskite solar cells at the University of Sheffield.
+During his PhD, he gained expertise in photovoltaic device fabrication and characterisation, thin-film solution processing, and the construction of automated testing systems.
+Formerly part of the OFET and 2D materials teams at Ossila, he now focuses on the development of new test and measurement systems, with an emphasis on software.